-Long-term and widespread exposure to asbestos can lead to severe injuries.
-Companies that manufactured the mineral often failed to inform employees of its toxicity.
-As a result, employees started to file claims after being diagnosed with an asbestos-related disease.
+Long-term and widespread exposure to asbestos can lead to severe internal injury.
+Companies that manufactured the mineral often failed to inform employees of its toxicity – or protect them.
+As a result, employees started to file legal claims after being diagnosed with an asbestos-related disease.

 A personal injury lawsuit is a type of lawsuit involving a mesothelioma patient and one or more companies that exposed them to asbestos.
 When a doctor diagnoses a patient with mesothelioma, they can file a personal injury lawsuit to receive compensation for treatment, lost income, pain, and related costs.